sph-mn/sph-script/readme.md

 * other/xml-json-converter
 * other/web-search

+scripts in `1` are generally more useful and scripts in `2` are more experimental

 # dependencies
-varying, but mostly posix shell (/bin/sh) or guile and [sph-lib](https://github.com/sph-mn/sph-lib). some scripts depend on other programs as noted in their description
+varying, but primarily posix shell (/bin/sh) or guile and [sph-lib](https://github.com/sph-mn/sph-lib). some scripts depend on other programs as noted in their description

 # installation